Harran: Harran under the caliphates

 Maurice's persecution of the pagans of Harran had little effect on the strength of the pagan community and Harran remained a largely pagan city.
 When the armies of the Rashidun Caliphate, led by the general Iyad ibn Ghanm, besieged Harran in the winter of 639–640 it was the pagans of the city who negotiated its peaceful surrender.
-Ghanm is recorded to have given the pagans of Harran a new moon temple after the capture of the city.
+Ibn Ghanm is recorded to have given the pagans of Harran a new moon temple after the capture of the city.
 Harran under Islamic rule became one of the most important settlements in the Diyar Mudar district.
 In 657, Caliph Ali asked the Harranians to aid him against Mu'awiya I, the first Umayyad caliph, but the Harranians instead sided with Mu'awiya at the Battle of Siffin in the same year.
-In response, it is said that Ali enacted a brutal massacre in Harran, exterminating most of the inhabitants.
+In response, it is claimed that Ali enacted a brutal massacre in Harran, exterminating most of the inhabitants.
+However, there is no evidence that Ali captured or even entered the vicinity of Harran, as the Battle of Siffin had ended in a stalemate for both sides.

 Under the Umayyad Caliphate (661–750), Harran was renovated and prospered once more.
 In 717, Caliph Umar II founded the first Muslim university at Harran, bringing many scholars from other cities in the caliphate (including Alexandria) and installing them in Harran.
 Harran was made the capital of the Umayyad Caliphate under its last caliph, Marwan II, from 744 to 750.
 The reason for Marwan moving his court to Harran is not known, but might be either to better monitor the troublesome eastern provinces of the caliphate or due to the anti-Christian sentiment of the city's pagan population, who had never been disloyal to the Umayyads.
 The move of the capital to Harran caused some outrage; the Banu Kalb tribe saw it as an abandonment of Syria and under Yazid ibn Khalid al-Qasri besieged the former capital of Damascus before being suppressed.
 Harran did not continue to function as a capital under the succeeding Abbasid Caliphate, though the city enjoyed some special privileges.
 When Al-Mansur (r.
 754–775) ordered the destruction of the walls of all cities in northern Mesopotamia, Harran was a notable exception.